Litecoin vs Bitcoin: Key Differences and Which to Choose

 Key Differences Explained

-Litecoin and Bitcoin differ in certain aspects of their technical architecture and operations.
+Litecoin and Bitcoin differ in key aspects of their technical architecture and operations, most notably their mining algorithms.

 Mining Algorithm

-Bitcoin employs the SHA-256 mining algorithm, which requires specialised and resource-intensive hardware known as Application-Specific Integrated Circuits (ASICs).
-ASICs are specifically designed.
+Bitcoin employs the SHA-256 mining algorithm, a function that is computationally intensive and requires specialized, high-performance hardware known as Application-Specific Integrated Circuits (ASICs).

 Security